2014 – Argentina

 Workers notched and punched holes in the lambs’ ears.
 To remove their tails, workers either cut them off with a dull knife, sometimes requiring up to five slashes, or tightly banded them – one worker told an eyewitness that banded tails would fall off after a month.
 All this was done without any pain relief.

-Sheep were crammed tightly into sheds before being sheared.
+Sheep were crammed tightly into sheds before being shorn.
 Rough, fast shearing left many sheep cut and bleeding.
 One worker poured oil over a sheep’s bloody wound, and another sprayed a wound with insecticide.
 Workers also kicked, shoved, stamped, and stepped on the sheep, as well as striking them with a rake to push them out of the shearing shed.
 The eyewitness never saw them receive any veterinary care, even for gaping wounds.

 Sheep who were no longer wanted for their wool were marked with paint to indicate that they should be sent to slaughter.
 Workers also tightly tied the legs of some unwanted lambs together and shoved them onto a flatbed truck bound for slaughter.
 The lambs thrashed around, banging their heads against the floor as they tried to escape.